jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/8-FunctionToSavePhotos.md

 7. On the Android device, take a happy-looking selfie

-8. In the [Azure portal](https://portal.azure.com/?WT.mc_id=mobileappsoftomorrow-workshop-jabenn), navigate to the Azure Blob Storage instance **xamhappydevsstorage[Your initials]**
+8. In the [Azure portal](https://portal.azure.com/?WT.mc_id=mobileappsoftomorrow-workshop-jabenn), navigate to the Azure Blob Storage instance **happyxamdevsstorage**
-    - E.g., xamhappydevsstoragebrm
+    - E.g., happyxamdevsstorage

 9. In the **Storage Account** dashboard, on the left-hand menu, select **Blobs**